DouglasOttoDavila/ai-powered-document-generator/README.md

 - Uses the official [`@google/genai`](https://www.npmjs.com/package/@google/genai) package.
 - Passes the API key correctly via `{ apiKey }` object.
 - Does **not** rely on `.env` files inside the packaged extension — keys are set via VS Code settings or system env.
+- Uses `config/validFiletypes.js` to define the list of supported file extensions.
+- Builds the folder tree dynamically, showing paths relative to the open workspace root (not full system paths).

 ---